kritchaya2310/project_credit_card_fraud_detection/README.md

 # Credit Card Fraud Detection using PyCaret
+The dataset contains transactions made by credit cards in September 2013 by European cardholders.
 This repository contains a Jupyter Notebook where we will perform Credit Card Fraud Detection using PyCaret, a Python library for machine learning.

 ## Overview